MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Data Annotation

 \subsection{Bias Class Annotation}

-Bias Class annotation aims to identify the existence of bias in social media posts. \citet{gu2021social} and \citet{ lifang2020effect} point out that social media users tend to express more polarized and biased opinions during emergencies like natural disasters because of tension and anxiety.
+Bias Class annotation aims to identify the existence of bias in social media posts. \citet{gu2021social} and \citet{lifang2020effect} point out that social media users tend to express more polarized and biased opinions during emergencies like natural disasters because of tension and anxiety.
 Based on previous studies~\cite{MBIB, YifanBiases, SystematicBias}, we define 5 post-level bias types, \textbf{Linguistic Bias} (LB), \textbf{Political Bias} (PB), \textbf{Gender Bias} (GB), \textbf{Hate Speech} (HS), \textbf{Racial Bias} (RB).
-The detailed definition of these classes can be found in the Appendix.
-If the content of the post does not fit into any of the biases we defined, it is classified as Undefined Bias (UB).
+The purpose of the Bias Class annotation is to characterize how biased or discriminatory narratives emerge during disasters, enabling researchers to study their patterns, impacts, and potential consequences for different communities.
+The detailed definition of these classes can be found in the Appendix Table~\ref{tab:def-bias}.
+If the content of the post does not fit into any of the biases we defined, it is classified as \textbf{Undefined Bias} (UB).

-Since the only difference between the bias and humanitarian annotations is the definitions of categories, we also adopt the human-MLLM collaborative framework to annotate bias classes.
-The prompt is presented in the Appendix and the label quality verification is presented in Section Annotation Consistency.
-Table~\ref{tab:DistributionBiasClasses} reports the distribution of bias classes of posts from each social media platform with the largest value in each platform highlights in bold and the second-largest value indicates with underline.
-As illustrated in Table~\ref{tab:DistributionBiasClasses}, the majority of posts are free from defined bias, while a subset of posts exhibits one or multiple types of bias.